johker/dhtm_cpp/README.md

 + Next step:

-- Subscribe to CONFIGURATION messages from task
-- Print message in task
-- Read from command line input (main) and send as message
+- Encode and decode a custom message / send and receive via msg broker